Jhonsnowwwwww/Gallery-App/README.md

 Feel free to open issues or submit pull requests.
 Small, focused PRs with a short description are easiest to review.

-## License

-Add your preferred license (e.g. MIT) or remove this section if not applicable.

----

-If you'd like, I can:

-- Add a short usage section showing how to add images to the gallery
-- Add a Tailwind configuration file and basic utilities
-- Convert components to TypeScript

-Tell me which of those you'd like next.